TommyStarK/claptrap/README.md

 It's ready !!
 To test it you can edit the README and remove this line :sunglasses:.

-- Write your plugin

-Take a look at the [example](https://github.com/TommyStarK/claptrap/blob/master/example) directory to learn how to write your first plugin :smile:.
+Take a look at the [example](https://github.com/TommyStarK/claptrap/blob/master/example) directory to learn how to write your first plugin.